Marshmallow Root Helps Dog Bladder Challenges

 The mucilage provides a protective barrier between membranes, such as the lining of the bladder, and irritants.

-Marshmallow root also acts as a diuretic, increasing the flow of urine.
+Marshmallow also acts as a diuretic, increasing the flow of urine.

 The plant helps minimize discomfort associated with kidney stones.

-Marshmallow root is beneficial when combined with other diuretic herbs for kidney treatments or urinary problems.
+Marshmallow is beneficial when combined with other diuretic herbs for kidney treatments or urinary problems.

 Does Marshmallow Root Have Side Effects?

-Marshmallow root can lower blood sugar levels, and should be used with caution in diabetic animals.
+Marshmallow root can lower blood sugar levels.
+Use with caution in diabetic animals.

-Marshmallow root may also slow the intestinal absorption of some drugs.
+Marshmallow may also slow the intestinal absorption of some drugs.

 Use only as directed by your veterinarian.
 Responses to supplements may vary by animal.

-How to Use Marshmallow Root with Other Herbs and Compounds
+How to Use Marshmallow with Other Herbs and Compounds